This piece was originally published in November 2016, and was updated on July 6, 2022.

 A down payment is a lump sum of cash that you need at the start of your mortgage.
 A cash down payment is mandatory for all property purchases in Canada, with the minimum ranging from 5% to 20% of the asking price.
 A higher down payment is generally better, if you can afford it.
 This is because your down payment reduces the amount you need to borrow, which reduces the amount of interest you’ll be paying over the long term.

-When purchasing a property, the total loan value is equal to the asking price of your home, less the down payment, plus CMHC Insurance.
-CMHC insurance, or mortgage default insurance, protects your lender if you can’t make your repayments.
-You’ll have to pay for CMHC insurance on your mortgage if it’s classed as a high ratio loan.
+When purchasing a property, the total loan value is equal to the asking price of your home, less the down payment, plus mortgage default insurance, often called CMHC insurance.
+Mortgage default insurance protects your lender if you can’t make your repayments.
+You’ll have to pay for mortgage default insurance on your mortgage if it’s classed as a high ratio loan.
 This includes mortgages with down payments less than 20%.

 To see the full effect of differing amortization periods, use a mortgage payment calculator and look at an amortization schedule.
 An amortization schedule will show you how each of your payments reduces your loan balance, how much of your payment goes towards interest, and how much goes towards reducing your principal.